dbuonomo/wp-updater/README.md

 https://codex.wordpress.org/Upgrading_WordPress

 Note: do not run this script without first making a full backup of your Wordpress site and related database.

+Plugins are not updates, but this may be added in the future.